thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 As already mentioned in the introduction, adopting Continuous Delivery is not a project with an end date.
 It is the result of this continuous improvement.
 As such, the [*Deployment Pipeline*](#deployment-pipeline) will be built incrementally, as already outlined in [Automate the Right Things](#automate-the-right-things).

-Again, to succeed, it is invaluable that everyone from the team is involved and as such [*Accountable as a Team for the Delivery Process*](#accountable-as-a-team-for-the-delivery-process).
+Again, to succeed, it is invaluable that everyone from the team is involved (Farley and Humble 2011) and as such [*Accountable as a Team for the Delivery Process*](#accountable-as-a-team-for-the-delivery-process).

 ### Trust, but Verify